antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 Big data and automation create new inequalities and injustices and have the potential to create a jobless growth economy.
 Our [Economy Data Observatory](https://economy.dataobservatory.eu/) is a fully automated, open source, open data observatory that produces new indicators from open data sources and experimental big data sources, with authoritative copies and a modern API.

 Our observatory monitors the European economy to protect consumers and small companies from unfair competition, both from data and knowledge monopolization and robotization.
-We take a critical SME-, intellectual property policy, and competition policy point of view of automation, robotization, and the AI revolution on the service-oriented European social market economy.
+We take a critical Small and Medium-Sized Enterprises (SME)-, intellectual property, and competition policy point of view of automation, robotization, and the AI revolution on the service-oriented European social market economy.

-We would like to create early-warning, risk, economic effect, and impact indicators that can be used in scientific, business, and policy contexts for professionals who are working on re-setting the European economy after a devastating pandemic and in the age of AI.
+We would like to create early-warning, risk, economic effect, and impact indicators that can be used in scientific, business, and policy contexts for professionals who are working on re-setting the European economy after a devastating pandemic in the age of AI.
 We are particularly interested in designing indicators that can be early warnings for killer acquisitions, algorithmic and offline discrimination against consumers based on nationality or place of residence, and signs of undermining key economic and competition policy goals.
 Our goal is to help small and medium-sized enterprises and start-ups to grow, and to furnish data that encourages the financial sector to provide loans and equity funds for their growth.

 ## Challenge 3: A Europe fit for the digital age